John Gross

-John Gross FRSL (12 March 1935 – 10 January 2011) was an eminent English man of letters.
-A leading intellectual, writer, anthologist, and critic, The Guardian (in a tribute titled "My Hero") and The Spectator were among several publications to describe Gross as "the best-read man in Britain".
+John Gross FRSL (12 March 1935 – 10 January 2011) was an English man of letters.
+A leading intellectual, writer, anthologist, and critic.
+The Guardian (in a tribute titled "My Hero") and The Spectator were among several publications to describe Gross as "the best-read man in Britain".
 The Guardian's obituarist Ion Trewin wrote: "Mr Gross is one good argument for the survival of the species", a comment Gross would have disliked since he was known for his modesty.
 Charles Moore wrote in The Spectator: "I am left with the irritated sense that he was under-appreciated.
 He was too clever, too witty, too modest for our age."

-Gross was the editor of The Times Literary Supplement from 1974 to 1981, senior book editor and book critic on the staff of The New York Times from 1983 to 1989, and theatre critic for The Sunday Telegraph from 1989 to 2005.
+Gross was the editor of The Times Literary Supplement from 1974 to 1981, senior book editor and book critic on the staff of The New York Times from 1983 to 1989 and theatre critic for The Sunday Telegraph from 1989 to 2005.
 He also worked as assistant editor on Encounter and as literary editor of The New Statesman and Spectator magazines.

 Early life and academic career

 Gross was born and raised in London's East End, to Abraham Gross, a Jewish immigrant from the Polish-Jewish town of Horochów, (Gross's family escaped before the entire Jewish population was killed in The Holocaust), and to Muriel Gross, of Russian-Jewish origin, whose parents came from Vitebsk, an area later represented in the paintings of Chagall.
 He had one brother, Tony Gross, who founded Cutler and Gross, an international fashion eyewear business which was a supplier to the fashion and film industries.
 Among his cousins was the composer Lionel Bart.

 Gross was educated at the Perse School in Cambridge and at the City of London School.
 A child prodigy, he was admitted to Wadham College, Oxford, aged 17.

-After gaining first-class honours in English Literature at Oxford he won a fellowship at Princeton, where he undertook post-graduate studies.
-He then returned to England and taught at Queen Mary, University of London and at King's College, Cambridge, of which he was a fellow from 1962-65.
+After gaining first-class honours in English Literature at Oxford he won a fellowship at Princeton, where he undertook postgraduate studies.
+He then returned to England and taught at Queen Mary, University of London and at King's College, Cambridge, of which he was a fellow from 1962 to 1965.
 In later life, he taught courses at Columbia and Princeton universities.